krmaxwell/krmaxwell.github.io/_posts/2015-03-25-python-tricks-counting.md

 ---
 layout: post
-title: "Data sets in Python"
+title: "Python tricks: counting"
 categories: Python, Programming
 ---

+_first in an occasional series_

 Last year, my buddy [Kevin Thompson](https://twitter.com/bfist) and I submitted a talk to Pycon 2015.
 It didn't get accepted, so I thought I'd write a few blog posts with some of the material.